International Volunteer Projects in Europe, North America, Australia & Japan

 The most important qualities you need are enthusiasm, flexibility and willingness to experience something completely new.
 All volunteers must be 18 or over.
 Some projects require certain skills e.g. language; these will be stated in the project description.
 The success of the project depends largely on the willingness of individual volunteers to involve themselves in the group-life by 'mucking in', communicating and making friends with other volunteers and in the local community.

-Costs - No fundraising is needed to join in the project
+Costs - Small project fees apply, but NO fundraising is needed to join in the project

 - Free food and accommodation is provided while on the individual projects.